inf112-v21/Snokarane/README.md

 5. If using an IDE (such as Intellij), import maven changes and add a java configuration from Java 13 or later.
 6. Run Main.java in your IDE, or compile it manually in the command line and run the resulting executable.

-	To compile a Java program in the command line, use the command 'javac <file-name>',
+	To compile a Java program in the command line, use the command 'javac file-name',

-	Then run 'java <file-name>' on the resulting file.
+	Then run 'java file-name' on the resulting file.

 7. When running Main.java the application will appear on the screen, and from there you can use the application.